-'Doc' K.E. is an ex-pat kiwi photographic artist and musician.
+'Doc' K.E. is an ex-pat kiwi photographic artist, historian and musician.
 In 1980's Hamilton NZ, she was the resident photographer for several bands, venues and performers' clubs.
 After 30 plus years of other pursuits, she revisited her work from this period by scanning and processing negatives from her archive and exhibiting them here on doublebass.
-She has recently embraced digital photography to document the everyday, and occasionally musicians, and works primarily in monochrome using a modest mobile phone.
+She has recently embraced digital photography, transitioning from modest mobile phone to a dedicated monochrome camera to document the everyday through 'in situ' portraits of people doing their thing and the occasional scape.

 THE POLLIES @ SHAKES